Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Discussion

-The results also suggest that visual renderings of the designs alone might provide the least helpful design information for determining the optimality of the given designs.
-Participants' accuracy in selecting optimal designs is quite low.
-It might suggest that the participants gained little information from the visual rendering of the design alone, or that the visual renderings alone provide distorted design information and lead the participants to inaccurate conclusions (e.g., the propellers can appear smaller if the body of the UAV is larger).
-However, an alternative explanation is that the participants gained additional information from the visual renderings that are not captured by the performance data and our simulator (e.g., a design might not be easily serviceable, or it might not perform well in cross-winds).
-Therefore, the difference in accuracy in selecting the optimal designs for the visual rendering condition might suggest that engineers and designers can utilize human heuristics and their design experiences to gain insights that are not easily captured by current computational tools.
+Participants' accuracy in selecting optimal designs was low when they saw only visual renderings.
+This might suggest that visual renderings alone either provide limited information about performance or convey distorted cues (e.g., propellers appearing smaller when the UAV body is larger).
+However, an alternative explanation is that participants gained additional information from the visual renderings that is not captured by the performance data or by our simulator (e.g., serviceability, vibration control, performance in cross-winds).
+In that case, the difference in accuracy in selecting optimal designs in the visual rendering condition might suggest that engineers and designers can leverage human heuristics and prior experiences to gain insights that are not easily captured by current computational tools.

-Interestingly, participant accuracy decreased when both the visual rendering and the numerical performance data were provided, compared to the numerical performance data only condition.
-It seems that the addition of visual information changed the participants' minds, and they then made selections based on other factors.
-Participants' textual responses suggest that they are considering and utilizing factors not explicitly shown with the numerical data.
-For example, in design problem 2 with 8 options, one of the aerospace professional participants (Study 3, P\#01) in this study recognized the Pareto-TOPSIS optimal design based on the numerical performance data, but also pointed out the potential design flaws and infeasibility for real-life operations of that design.
-They then chose the designs with high reliability, stability, and practicality, which were factors they inferred from the visual rendering.
-Similar to the findings in the visual rendering condition, it is possible that the participants are getting additional information from the rendering that isn’t captured by the performance data.
+Interestingly, participants' accuracy decreased when both the visual rendering and the numerical performance data were provided, compared to the numerical performance data only condition.
+It seems that the added visual information changed the participants' minds, and they then made selections based on other factors.
+As in the visual rendering condition, participants may be getting additional information from the rendering that isn’t captured by the performance data.
 It could also mean the visual renderings are biasing people’s perceptions or causing design fixations.
-Future work should investigate further whether the addition of visual rendering is positively or negatively impacting designers' decision-making.